a love letter to the lion city (jayemsey x singapore, part IV)

 The weather's been lovely lately, even cool and breezy sometimes.
 But it's still Singapore, so it was still 90°F heat and 80% humidity in mid-January.
 And the thunderstorms.
 The thunderstorms are still intense.
 I stood outside Marina Bay Sands in the rain to get this shot, and you can see actual lightning which is pretty rad.

 The only thing I could do without is the cockroaches.
-Ugh.
-I still maintain that these are the most detestable little creatures on earth, and that anything that can survive a nuclear explosion and flies only in the presence of water is the devil incarnate.
+I still maintain that anything that can survive a nuclear explosion and flies only in the presence of water is the devil incarnate.

 When I wasn't traveling, I spent the last month and a half going back to my touristy roots, visiting all of the places I'd neglected, and eating as much local food as possible.